AOBTenn/VPN-Setup-and-Usage-Within-Microsoft-Azure/README.md

   As we can see both websites have noticable changes.
 There are different line-up of English or Japanese tv shows and movies in the backdrop, English or Japanese text graphics, and also English or Japanese currency changes between both sites from the same company "Netflix.com".

-  This concludes the lab project demonstrating home to install and use a virtual private network in addition to what VPNs can be used for on the world wide web.
+  This concludes the lab project demonstrating how to install and use a virtual private network in addition to what VPNs can be used for on the world wide web.